ArwinV/WeightTrendTelegram/README.md

 - Python 3.11 or higher
 - A Garmin Connect account
 - A Telegram bot token (create one via BotFather)
+- Your Telegram chat ID

+## Find your Telegram chat ID:
+Open Telegram and search for the bot you created using BotFather.
+Start a conversation with your bot by sending any message (e.g., "Hello").
+Check the bot's logs or use a debugging tool to retrieve your chat ID from the update.message.chat_id field.
+Alternatively, use a bot like @userinfobot to get your chat ID.

 ### Steps
 1. **Clone the repository**: